yacoine/airbnb_price_prediction/README.md

 ## Personal mini-project
 **Python3**
-**Taught myself the RFR model, most of the features, and the GUI in around 3ish days**

 ## Description

 I found a comprehensive airbnb data set for listings in NYC which lead my curious side see if I could apply a random forest regressor for a price prediction.